- Interview with program

 The Intern Program supports candidates in a variety of ways during the mandatory Preservice, as a full time teacher, and throughout the two-year Intern Program.
 Intern teachers are assigned an on-site mentor and receive ongoing coaching from SCOE supervisors as well as faculty from the School of Education.
 All credential classes are carefully sequenced to ensure interns are well prepared for their first teaching assignment.

 Try the quick self-assessment to help you determine if the Intern Program is a good fit for you.

 How does the Intern Program work?

-Eligibility for the Intern Program (and employment as a paid, full-time teacher) begins with successful completion of 160 hours of Preservice including: structured classroom observations, lesson planning, strategies for English learners, assessment, classroom management, and high quality first instruction.
-Preservice courses are offered online, in the evenings, and on weekends.
+Eligibility for the Intern Program (and employment as a paid, full-time teacher) begins with successful completion of 120 hours of Preservice including: structured classroom observations, lesson planning, strategies for English learners, assessment, classroom management, and high quality first instruction.
+Preservice courses are offered in the evenings.

 Candidates are not eligible for the Intern Program, or to serve as a full time teacher of record, until Preservice coursework has been completed and all prerequisites met.

 Review Preservice for class descriptions, class schedule, and a list of prerequisites for participation in the Intern Program.

 SCOE School of Education is an innovative agency offering programs approved by the California Commission on Teacher Credentialing (CTC) to support the preparation and development of high-quality teachers and leaders for the Capital Region.